Alisa-lisa/conferences/pyladies1909/slides.md

 ---
 -> Performance profiling
 =========================
-the ugly bu the real one
+the ugly but the real one
 ------------------------
 * [pyCallgraph](http://pycallgraph.slowchop.com/en/master/)
 -> `pycallgraph graphviz profile_example.py`